corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 Suppose we have two regions with very different incidence (and accordingly different prevalence).
 Both regions have 1,000 inhabitants, but in region A 200 inhabitants are positive at a given time, in region B only 20.
 In both regions, all inhabitants use the CWA.
 Due to the high prevalence in region A, 500 CWA users were shown a red tile (and the other 500 a green tile), while in region B only 50 CWA users were shown a red tile (and the other 950 a green tile).

 It is further assumed that all CWA users, regardless of their tile colour (risk notification, i.e. risk displayed in the CWA), get tested and that the tile colour is completely insignificant for the risk of infection.
-(We could assume, for example, that the tile colours are not assigned at all on the basis of [BLE](https://de.wikipedia.org/wiki/Bluetooth_Low_Energy) measured exposures to those who later tested positive, but rather simply randomly assigned depending on the known incidence of a region.
+(We could assume, for example, that the tile colours are not assigned at all on the basis of [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) measured exposures to those who later tested positive, but rather simply randomly assigned depending on the known incidence of a region.
 (For this, of course, one would have to know in which region the CWA users live.))
 Of the 500 CWA users in region A with a red tile, 100 (20%) test positive, and of the 500 with a green tile, 100 also test positive.
 In region B, 2% of the 50 with a red tile (namely 1 person) and of the 950 with a green tile (namely 19 people) test positive.
-We said, the same positive rate of 20% and 2% is always assumed for red and green respectively.
+As we already stated, the same positive rate of 20% and 2% is always assumed for red and green respectively.

 However, if we now evaluate the CWA users from both regions together (e.g. because in reality we do not know in which region they live), we have 101 positives among the 550 with a red tile and 119 among the 1,450 with a green tile.
 The resulting positivity rates are 18.4% (101/550) and 8.2% (119/1,450).
 This means that the red curve is clearly above the green one.